If you’ve been following me for any length of time, you know I love to trade based on patterns.

 … First, be happy with small gains and take the win …

-… Second, apply for my.
+… Second, apply for my Trading Challenge.
 That way I can teach you what to do to take advantage of the situation.

 2. The Descending Flag Pattern

 This is the classic bullish flag pattern and the one you’ll see the most.
 In this pattern, the consolidation period is a pullback so the flag descends.
-If you look at the LOCO chart below, you can see several pullbacks as the stock moves up.
+In the UAMM example below, the stock had a morning spike.
+Then it consolidated with lower highs over three hours, forming a descending flag.
+It finally broke out around 3 p.m.
+Eastern.

 Example of The Descending Flag Pattern